grafana/grafana/docs/sources/administration/service-accounts/index.md

 ### List a service account token's permissions

-To list your token's permissions, you can target the `/api/access-control/user/permissions` permissions.
+To list your token's permissions, use the `/api/access-control/user/permissions` endpoint.

 #### Example